AGrieco96/BuzzAlert/README.md

 ### Network performance

-Using a packet analyzer tool it is possible to know the weight of the packets.
+Using a packet analyzer tool it is possible to capture the size of the packets, but since we are sending just an integer value it is trivial to analyze them in detail.

-So in the first case we have a message that is lees than 37bytes.
-In the second case in the worst case since we need to send one of [ auto - on - off ] his length is maximum 5bytes .
-In both cases we have a very short latency, one caused from when the sensor register a new value and the other one from when a button is clicked on the web app to when the system acts.
-This latency are short enough to not affect the usability of the system.

 ## Data Processing